 Registered charity number: 1107927

 National Lottery Community Fund (NLCF) distributes funds to communities across the UK.
-The NLCF support on behalf of the govt opens on Friday at 10am.
-This fund will distribute £200million, and be aimed at small to medium organisations in England.
-The funds objectives are:
+The NLCF announced their support on behalf of the government on Friday 22 May at 10am.
+This fund will distribute £200million, and is aimed at small to medium organisations in England.
+The fund will prioritise:

 Grants will allow organisations to meet costs where there is increased demand or short term income disruption, or to refocus services to address immediate beneficiary needs due to Covid-19.